cue-lang/cue/doc/ref/spec.md

 a + b
 ```
 will produce an open list if `b` is open.
-If list `a` is open, only the existing elements will be involved in the
+If list `a` is open, its default value, the shortest variant, is selected.
-concatenation.

 ```
 [ 1, 2 ]      + [ 3, 4 ]       // [ 1, 2, 3, 4 ]